-- Backing up System Files and Databases - Disaster Recovery Planning and Practice
+• Disaster Recovery Planning and Practice

 The main goal of these topics is to help you, the Information Services Professional, integrate Acuo Technologies' products, and the images they are responsible for handling, into the system backup and recovery strategies and procedures you are already using for other mission-critical systems at your site.
 In other words, what is described below will give you the information necessary to handle Acuo Technologies' products safely and effectively, but it will not describe in a step-by-step manner how to perform the specific system backup and recovery procedures applicable at your site.